+multi.from

-multi.from How to resolve many:1 mappings, i.e. multiple from.IDs mapping to the same to.ID?
+How to resolve many: 1 mappings, i.e. multiple from.IDs mapping to the same to.ID?
+Only applicable if obj is an expression dataset of class SummarizedExperiment.
 Pre-defined options include:

-• 'first' (Default): returns the first from.ID for each to.ID with multiple from.IDs,

-- 'minp': selects the from.ID with minimum p-value (according to the rowData column PVAL of se), - 'maxfc': selects the from.ID with maximum absolute log2 fold change (according to the rowData column FC of se).
+- 'first' (Default): returns the first from.ID for each to.ID with multiple from.IDs, - 'minp': selects the from.ID with minimum p-value (according to the rowData column PVAL of obj), - 'maxfc': selects the from.ID with maximum absolute log2 fold change (according to the rowData column FC of obj).

 Note that a user-defined function can also be supplied for custom behaviors.
-This will be applied for each case where there are multiple from.IDs for a single to.ID, and accordingly takes the arguments ids and se.
-The argument ids corresponds to the multiple from.IDs from which a single ID should be chosen, e.g. via information available in argument se.
+This will be applied for each case where there are multiple from.IDs for a single to.ID, and accordingly takes the arguments ids and obj.
+The argument ids corresponds to the multiple from.IDs from which a single ID should be chosen, e.g. via information available in argument obj.
 See examples for a case where ids are selected based on a user-defined rowData column.